 Off-the-shelf software has its place.
 It can be less expensive than bespoke software and takes less time to implement.
 However, much of what comes pre-packaged is never used.
 Also, there is a finite limit to canned software capabilities that can impede production and business growth.
 The lack of customisable options also inhibits the scalability in the long term.

-By comparison, while custom software is usually more expensive than off-the-shelf products, it is bespoke and can grow with the business.
+By comparison, custom software is usually more expensive than off-the-shelf products, but it is bespoke and can grow with the business.
 That’s something off-the-shelf products can’t claim.
-Your business can also gain an advantage over your competition because you will have a solution not available to them, and you will be more productive and efficient than you would be using an off-the-shelf software package.
+Your business can also gain an advantage over your competition because you will have a solution unavailable to them and be more productive and efficient than you would be using an off-the-shelf software package.

-Regardless of the size or type of business you own, there are many workflow processes which you often repeat using the same scheme.
+Regardless of the size or type of business you own, you often repeat many workflow processes using the same scheme.
 Canned software can handle some of the basics, but for more responsive, tailored options, bespoke software can’t be beat.
 For example:

-- Customer management: Set the custom software to sync your online contact form so that it categorises and stores the information.
-The data can then be used in myriad ways (newsletters, promotions).
+Customer management: Set the custom software to sync your online contact form so that it categorises and stores the information.
+The data can be used in myriad ways (newsletters, promotions).

-- Data entry: Automated script eliminates much of the tedium, time and hassle associated with the data entry process, and it also reduces the chance for human error.
+Data entry: Automated script eliminates much of the tedium, time and hassle associated with the data entry process and reduces the chance of human error.

-The fact that these tasks are redundant and universal across many industries may leave you believing that there is no need to invest in bespoke software.
-After all, pre-packaged software takes those routine tasks into consideration.
-Unfortunately though, as your business grows, those same tasks become more involved and complex.
-As evidenced by the above examples, there will be an increasing demand for more functionality from your canned software, and eventually it won’t be able to keep up with the workflow processes of your business.
+The fact that these tasks are redundant and universal across many industries may leave you believing there is no need to invest in bespoke software.
+After all, pre-packaged software considers those routine tasks.
+Unfortunately, though, as your business grows, those same tasks become more involved and complex.
+As evidenced by the above examples, there will be an increasing demand for more functionality from your canned software.
+Eventually, it won’t be able to keep up with the workflow processes of your business.

 How to get bespoke software

-Most businesses don’t have a team with the technical skills required to create bespoke software, so they turn to outside vendors to create it for them.
+Most businesses don’t have a team with the technical skills to create bespoke software, so they turn to outside vendors to create it.
 As with anything else, not all custom software developers are alike, and even the quotes can vary wildly.
-That’s because custom software is generally billed in man hours, and the quote you receive will take into consideration the complexity of the bespoke software and the experience level of the developers, among other variables.
+That’s because custom software is generally billed in man hours, and the quote you receive will consider the complexity of the bespoke software and the experience level of the developers, among other variables.
 Here are three essential ingredients you need to evaluate prospective software developers.

-- Experience – Not just in the industry, but with the specific software niche you’re trying to have developed.
+1. Experience – Not just in the industry, but with the specific software niche you’re trying to develop.

-- Portfolio – Look at their online samples, but also ask to see examples of the type of work you want them to do for you.
+3. Portfolio – Look at their online samples, but also ask for examples of the work you want them to do for you.